 Adobo usually is made from a spice mix of of onion powder, oregano, cumin and garlic powder.
 It also includes black pepper and sometimes paprika or chili powder.
 It’s a spice blend of ingredients you probably already have at home.
 Some versions call for salt, some use tumeric.
 But essentially it’s a seasoning with Latin flavors.

 Where can I buy adobo seasoning?

 Goya adobo is a popular brand that you can find in a low of grocery stores.
-Amazon has it but not on their Prime program and it looks pricey there too.
+Amazon has it, which is where I buy all of my spices these days and prime pantry is a life savor.
 But this gives you an idea of what to look for.

 Their tag line is “a simple shake is all it takes.”